 Hello Android Zwifters!

-Hope everyone is doing well and staying healthy.
+Hope everyone is doing well and enjoying the December holidays.

-ALERT: this release may take a few days to propagate due to Covid-19 issues that are affecting Google’s review times.
+ALERT: this release may take a few days to propagate.

 Recap of ANT+ supported device types: